U.S. judge in Flynn case retires, joining wave of jurists allowing Biden to name successors

 Sullivan has presided over a broad range of cases, spanning high-profile political dramas to a menagerie of lawsuits involving animals.
 He sided with Ringling Bros. and Barnum & Bailey Circus in a fight over alleged abuse of Asian elephants and in a separate case upheld the status of polar bears as a species of threatened by climate change.

-A workaholic, Sullivan has long being known as a fierce competitor on the tennis court.
+A workaholic, Sullivan has long been known as a fierce competitor on the tennis court.
 During the pandemic, he has spent time with his rescue dog, and continued to meet on Zoom every other week with nearly 50 former law clerks now working throughout the country.

 Russell Wheeler of the Brookings Institution, who tracks judicial nominations, said Biden will have an opening to make his mark with existing and anticipated trial court openings.
 As of this week, there are at least 66 current and announced trial-court vacancies — about 10 percent of total the judgeship — including 44 judges nominated by Republican presidents.